 FireDaemon Pro 5 OEM Installation and Configuration

-- No Serial Number Name or Serial Number is required to activate the software production
+- No Serial Number Name or Serial Number is required to activate the software product

 - Additional command-line arguments are available to automate the configuration of the product registry keys, executable program names, and help URLs.